AFoster414/Capstone_Vehicle-Collision-Detection/README.md

-# Swift Vechicle Crash Detection App
+# Vehicle Collision Detection iOS App

-iOS app that calls emergency services and notifies emergency contacts upon a car accident.
+An iOS app that calls emergency services and notifies emergency contacts upon a car accident.